-Elevators have become a very important mode of transportation in our daily lives.
+Elevators have become a very important transportation in our daily lives.
 As we make way for more high-rise buildings and facilities, elevators are the natural choice to provide the convenience of travelling up and down these structures.
 However, they are complex machinery and constantly need regular maintenance to ensure they function well.
-Do you know what are some of the elevator components that may cause a breakdown if not routinely serviced?
+Do you know what are some of the lift components that may cause a breakdown if not routinely serviced?
 Read on to find out more!

-Of the 15 elevators installed in the Blocks A and B of the premises, 13 were affected by the water ingress incident.
+Of the 15 lifts installed in the Blocks A and B of the premises, 13 were affected by the water ingress incident.
 The components displaying signs of water damage such as oxidation/corrosion were recommended for replacement whereas those without any such signs were earmarked for further testing.

-Based on the site inspection, the team concluded that most of the elevator components were affected by the water ingress incident.
+Based on the site inspection, the team concluded that most of the lift components were affected by the water ingress incident.
 Due to the water contact, the components were corroded.
 Components that did not show similar signs or corrosion were recommended to be ‘swap’ tested and if found faulty, would be advised to be replaced.

 As Malaysia experiences high levels of rain and humidity, it is not uncommon for water ingress to happen.
 However, in the event that they do, the affected elevators must be thoroughly inspected from top to bottom to ensure that its safety is not compromised.
 Merely running a visual check is not enough.
-The right team of elevator experts must be engaged to conduct a thorough inspection of each and every component of the elevator.
+The right team of lift experts must be engaged to conduct a thorough inspection of each and every component of the elevator.